pymupdf/PyMuPDF/docs/page.rst

       .. note::, quads and rectangles are more reliably recognized as such.
 (Starting with v1.19.2)

       Using class :ref:`Shape`, you should be able to recreate the original drawings on a separate (PDF) page with high fidelity under normal, not too sophisticated circumstances.
 Please see the following comments on restrictions.
-A coding draft can be found in section "Extractings Drawings" of chapter :ref:`FAQ`.
+A coding draft can be found in :ref:`How to Extract Drawings <RecipesDrawingAndGraphics_Extract_Drawings>`.

       Specifying `extended=True` significantly alters the output.
 Most importantly, new dictionary types are present: "clip" and "group".
 All paths will now be organized in a hierarchic structure which is encoded by the new integer key "level", the hierarchy level.
 Each group or clip establishes a new hierarchy, which applies to all subsequent paths having a *larger* level value.
 (New in v1.22.0)